BrianMMcClain/pas-pks-spring-music-demo/README.md

 **Apps Manager**

-[Apps Manager](https://docs.pivotal.io/pivotalcf/2-4/console/index.html) is a great tool for PAS devlopers and adminstrators to manage users and applications.
+[Apps Manager](https://docs.pivotal.io/pivotalcf/2-4/console/index.html) is a great tool for PAS devlopers and administrators to manage users and applications.
 It gives a great at-a-glance view at the applications running on the platform, including the ability to scale apps and stream logs.
 Additionally, Apps Manager works great with [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) to get even more information specifically from your Spring applications, such as request traces and thread dumps.

 ![Tacing calls made to Spring Music](img/apps-manager.png)